This post may contain affiliate links. Please see our privacy and disclosure policy for more details

 That is what we did.
 I loved the time spent homeschooling my high schooler.
 We built many great memories together.
 And she made life long friends, while our family thrived.
 I wish you joy in being with your teen during their high school years at home.

 Would you like more information on homeschooling high school with college in mind?
 Do you want to know more about how I got my always homeschooled daughter into each of the colleges on her list?
 With scholarship offers?
 You can homeschool high school with college in mind!
 And it really is not that hard!
-My book on the subject, is also available as an ebook or PDF.
+My book, Homeschooling High School with College in Mind, on the subject, is also available as an ebook or PDF.